Beraliv/beraliv.dev/packages/blog2/src/content/2022-07-10-camel-case.md

 Looks neat 👀 Let's solve it now ⬇️

-## Steps to solve it
+## Steps

-Now we need to think how in general we want to solve this challenge.
+Now we need to think how we want to solve this challenge.
 Let's break it into steps using [a Gherkin syntax](https://cucumber.io/docs/gherkin/reference/):

 - [Split into words](#split-into-words) – GIVEN a string, THEN it is split into words
 - [Make it camel case](#make-it-camel-case) – GIVEN words, THEN first word becomes lowercase AND other words become Uppercase